App version: 0.1.0

 2. Never Skip Payments

 Missing an auto loan payment could lead to late fees and accrued interest on the principal, thus increasing the total cost in the long run.
 To remedy the situation, some lenders may allow you to opt for a loan deferment.
 However, this extends your loan term, which slows down your efforts to pay off your car loan faster.
 If you continue to skip payments, your credit score could take a hit and the lender may ultimately repossess the vehicle.
 Setting up automatic payments can help avoid these outcomes.
+Recommended: How Late Can You Be on Your Car Payment?

 3. Round Up Your Car Loan Payment

 Monthly car loan payments are often structured as flat-rate payments for the duration of the loan.
 Rather than simply paying this minimum monthly amount, rounding up could help you pay off the car loan faster.
 Depending on your budget, you could increase monthly payments to the next $50 or $100 mark.
 For example, borrowing $20,000 at a 4% interest rate for 72 months would yield a monthly payment of $313 and $2,536 in interest over the life of the loan.
-Rounding up each monthly payment to $350 would pay the loan off 8 months earlier and save $304 in interest.Escalating payments up to $400 would shorten the loan by 15 months and achieve $559 in savings.
+Rounding up each monthly payment to $350 would pay the loan off eight months earlier and save $304 in interest.Escalating payments up to $400 would shorten the loan by 15 months and achieve $559 in savings.

 4. Snowball Your Debt Payments